ibra-kdbra/Cpp_Projects/README.md

 ### [Template_Language_Generator](./Template_Language_Generator)

-A small POSIX shell script for generating a C/C++ code structure, build system files, etc.
+A small POSIX shell script for generating C/C++ code structures, build system files, and more.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>